Undergraduate Policies

 This requirement assists students in developing effective basic computational skills necessary to an informed citizenry and provides support for other disciplines.

-Students satisfy this requirement with the completion of MATH 111 College Algebra I, MATH 104 Quantitative Reasoning, MATH 103 Elementary Statistics or MATH 102 Survey of Mathematics with a grade of C-minus or better, or with appropriate placement.
+Students satisfy this requirement with the completion of MATH 111 College Algebra I, MATH 104 College Mathematics with Applications, MATH 103 Elementary Statistics or MATH 102 Quantitative Reasoning with a grade of C-minus or better, or with appropriate placement.

-Based on placement, some students may be required to complete a math bridge requirement before enrolling in MATH 111 College Algebra I, MATH 104 Quantitative Reasoning, MATH 103 Elementary Statistics or MATH 102 Survey of Mathematics.
+Based on placement, some students may be required to complete MATH 100 Foundations of College Mathematics before enrolling in MATH 111 College Algebra I, MATH 104 College Mathematics with Applications, MATH 103 Elementary Statistics or MATH 102 Quantitative Reasoning.

 Deadlines for completion of computational skills requirement: